mkmik/vpsocks/README.md

 ## What

-Runs `openconnect` and a SOCKS proxy
+Runs `openconnect` and a SOCKS proxy in a containerized environment.

 ## Why